gabrielfrimodig/dotfiles/README.md

 ## :bell: Latest Updates

+- Powermenu active on focused screen
+- New location for layoutbox
 - Rofi configuration
 - New Layout icons
 - Tags opacity
 - Popups for brightness, volume and microphone
 - Powermenu implementation
-- New icons for bar (Material Design Icon)

 ## :hammer: Future Plans